nginxinc/nginx-gateway-fabric/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement Request
-about: Suggest an idea for this project title: ''
+about: Suggest an enhancement for this project
-labels: 'proposal'
+labels: 'enhancement'
-assignees: ''
 ---

 <!--